-Service

-Surgery

-Rating Summary of each main service

-At this inspection we rated the service as Not rated overall.

-We found the provider had carried out face to face consultations and procedures which were in breach of CQC conditions on the provider.

-The treatment environment did not meet infection prevention and control best practice in line with national guidance.
+Service Rating Summary of each main service Surgery At this inspection we rated the service as Not rated overall.
+The recovery environment did not meet infection prevention and control best practice in line with national guidance.
 Patient risk assessments were not always completed and updated in line with best practice.
 The provider had stopped decontamination of their own surgical instruments but had not been able to provide CQC with a copy of a contract or service level agreement to ensure surgical instruments were decontaminated in line with regulations.

-Equipment used to transport contaminated instruments did not meet requirements.

 Not all patient consultations, in particular first consultations, were recorded.
 Patient risk assessments were not always completed and updated in line with best practice.

-Patient consultation notes were not clearly documented and not always updated from previous consultations.
+Patient consultation notes were not clearly documented and were not always updated from consultations which took place up to a year ago.
 A new policy and procedure manual had been produced but old policies remained in place and policies did not accurately reflect roles and the environment.
 New patient pathway documentation referred to policies that did not exist or remained unchanged with incorrect references to the service or unrelated services.

-Patient preassessment documentation was not always fully completed, signed or dated even though patients were booked for surgery in the month following the inspection.
+Patient preassessment documentation was not fully completed, signed or dated even though patients were booked for surgery for the month following the inspection.
 The leadership team were unable to demonstrate full understanding of their responsibilities in carrying out or managing regulated activities and meeting the standards required by the HSCA regulations.
 Although some responsibilities had been delegated to a business consultant, the leadership team were still unable to demonstrate a full understanding of their roles and responsibilities as providers of a healthcare service.

-However:

-Medicines were stored securely and correctly.
+However: Medicines were stored securely and correctly.

 Contents

 Summary of this inspection Page

-Background to Aesthetic Beauty Centre 8
+Background to Aesthetic Beauty Centre - Newcastle-upon-Tyne 7

-Our inspection team 8
+Our inspection team 7

-Information about Aesthetic Beauty Centre 8
+Information about Aesthetic Beauty Centre - Newcastle-upon-Tyne 7

-The five questions we ask about services and what we found 10
+The five questions we ask about services and what we found 9

 Detailed findings from this inspection

-Outstanding practice 18
+Outstanding practice 16

-Areas for improvement 18
+Areas for improvement 16

-Action we have told the provider to take 19
+Action we have told the provider to take 17

-Aesthetic Beauty Centre
+Aesthetic Beauty Centre - Newcastle upon Tyne

-Services we looked at
+Services we looked at Surgery

-Surgery

-Background to Aesthetic Beauty Centre
+Background to Aesthetic Beauty Centre - Newcastle-upon-Tyne

-Aesthetic Beauty Centre is operated by Aesthetic Beauty Centre LLP.
+Aesthetic Beauty Centre - Newcastle upon Tyne is operated by Aesthetic Beauty Centre LLP.
 The service opened in 2010.
-It is a private independent cosmetic surgery service in Sunderland, Tyne and Wear.
+It is a private independent cosmetic surgery service in Newcastle upon Tyne, Tyne and Wear.
 The service primarily serves the communities of Tyne and Wear.
 It also accepts patient self-referrals from outside this area.